List of Oz characters (created by Baum): China Princess

+Cowardly Lion

+The Cowardly Lion is a talking lion who lives in the Land of Oz.
+He appears in The Wonderful Wizard of Oz (1900) and becomes one of Dorothy Gale's first companions in Oz, joining her and the Scarecrow and Tin Woodman as he is in search of courage.
+At the end of the book, he becomes King of the Beasts in the dark forest in Oz's southern quadrant called Quadling Country, though this is rarely brought up in later Oz books.

+In the sequels, he appears in minor roles as Ozma's bodyguard and beast of burden, along with the Hungry Tiger.

+In Ruth Plumly Thompson's The Cowardly Lion of Oz (1923), a lion collector named King Mustafa seeks to capture him, while he seeks to restore his courage.

 Dorothy Gale

 Dorothy Gale is the main character and adolescent protagonist in The Wonderful Wizard of Oz (1900) and several sequel Oz books.
 She is a heroic and sweet-tempered orphan girl from a small farm on the prairies of Kansas.
 Baum never reveals Dorothy's age, but she is thought to be no older than twelve years old.
 In appearance she is described as having chubby little hands, a round rosy face, big earnest eyes filled with awe and a merry laugh.
-She has a small pet dog she calls Toto, whom she loves dearly.
+She has a small pet dog Toto, whom she loves dearly.
 After her first adventure in the Land of Oz, she returns to Kansas via the charmed Silver Shoes (Ruby Slippers in the classic MGM musical of 1939) she obtained while there but lost between worlds when she was teleported back.
 Not much later, she unexpectedly returns to Oz again, thus having several more adventures before permanently settling there as an official princess of Oz in the book The Emerald City of Oz (1910).

-Billina

-Billina is Dorothy's pet hen on the Kansas farm and first appears in the book Ozma of Oz, in which she saves the citizens of Oz from being turned into decor objects by the evil Nome King.
-She is sassy and talkative; at the conclusion of Ozma of Oz, Billina chooses to stay in Oz and live in the Emerald City's royal palace, later becoming the matriarch of a large colony of chicks.
-She is a major character in Walt Disney's 1985 live-action film Return to Oz, in which she helps Dorothy save the Land of Oz from near extinction.